-In figuring total support, you must include money the dependent used for his or her own support even if this money was not taxable (for example: gifts, savings, welfare benefits).
+- 1. All purchases EXCEPT automotive vehicles and farm machinery - 3.
+Farm machinery or equipment and replacement parts thereof dependent used for his or her own support even if this money was not taxable (for example: gifts, savings, welfare benefits).
 If your child was a student, do not include amounts he or she received as scholarships.